nanoporetech/medaka/README.md

 Origin of the draft sequence
 ----------------------------

 Medaka has been trained to correct draft sequences output from the [Flye](https://github.com/fenderglass/Flye) assembler.

 Processing a draft sequence from alternative sources (e.g. the output of [canu](https://github.com/marbl/canu) or [wtdbg2](https://github.com/ruanjue/wtdbg2)) may lead to different results.

+> Historical correction
+> models in medaka were trained to correct draft sequences output from the canu
+> assembler with [racon](https://github.com/lbcb-sci/racon) applied either once,
+> or four times iteratively.
+For contemporary models this is not the case and
+> medaka should be used directly on the output of Flye.

 Acknowledgements